dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ## Building our Angular Interface

-There are two components that we will need to create to allow users to interact with their task lists, a `TaskListComponent` - which will expose the task list - and a `TaskFormComponent` - that will allow the user to create new tasks.
+There are two components that we will need to create to allow users to interact with their task lists.
+We will create a `TaskListComponent`, to expose the task list, and a `TaskFormComponent`, that will allow the user to create new tasks.
 Besides these components, we will create a `TaskListService` that will handle all AJAX requests.
 We will use Angular CLI to create them to us:

 ```bash
 # creates the main component that lists tasks